mike183/rfcs/text/0000-engines-component-dependencies.md

 ### Fulfilling Dependencies (Consuming Application/Engine)

 Consuming applications/engines would be required to fulfil the component dependencies declared by the engine.
 This would also work exactly the same as fulfilling service dependencies in engines today.

+In order to mitigate the risk of naming collisions, it would be possible to re-map component dependencies to a custom key.
+See the 'heading' component dependency in the example below.

 ```js